lawrencegripper/kink/README.md

 # Warning

 This is a point in time sample and won't be actively maintained, it serves as an example only.
+Be warned this uses a `privileged` so the normal security warnings apply.

 # What does it do?